awsdocs/amazon-s3-userguide/doc_source/olap-best-practices.md

 ## Working with S3 Object Lambda<a name="olap-working-with"></a>

 S3 Object Lambda supports processing only `GET`, `LIST`, and `HEAD` requests\.
 Any other requests don't invoke AWS Lambda and instead return standard, non\-transformed API responses\.
-You can create a maximum of 1,000 Object Lambda access points per AWS account per Region\.
-The AWS Lambda function that you use must be in the same AWS account and Region as the Object Lambda access point\.
+You can create a maximum of 1,000 Object Lambda Access Points per AWS account per Region\.
+The AWS Lambda function that you use must be in the same AWS account and Region as the Object Lambda Access Point\.

 S3 Object Lambda allows up to 60 seconds to stream a complete response to its caller\.
 Your function is also subject to AWS Lambda default quotas\.
 For more information, see [Lambda quotas](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) in the *AWS Lambda Developer Guide*\.